 Traveling in Italy is not cheap.
 In fact, you’ll likely end up with many more charges than you are expecting.
+Especially if you’re on a budget, you’ll want to know how to save money while visiting Italy.
 We planned our trip out day-by-day and still ended up spending about $1,000 more in the first 2 weeks than we had intended.
 But, you can (mostly) avoid this problem by learning from our mistakes.

 Italy is one of the most traveled to countries in the world, and it’s no wonder with all the movies it shows up in!
 From A Good Woman (Amalfi Coast), Only You (Amalfi Coast), Under the Tuscan Sun (Positano and Tuscany), The Italian Job (Northwestern Italy), The Godfather (Northeast Sicily), The Talented Mr Ripley, A Room With A View, Tea With Mussolini, Much Ado About Nothing, the 1950’s hit Roman Holiday, Letters to Juliet, the James Bond film Quantum of Solace, and of course the first stop in Eat, Pray, Love.